mountEvarus/blackplayer-lastfm-parser/README.md

 ## Usage

-This project uses bun, to make use of high performance and easy APIs like `parseArgs`.
-To learn more about how to install bun, see https://bun.sh/docs/installation.
+_This project uses bun, to make use of high performance and intuitive APIs.
+To learn more about how to install bun, see https://bun.sh/docs/installation._

 The project expects 3 arguments: